egerstle/hidden_barrier_lidar_mapping/README.md

 ## Repository Structure

 - /code
-  - code/Lidar_filter: Procedures for loading in lidar data and filtering to remove roads from point cloud, along with creating DTMs for hydro enforcement procedures
+  - code/1_lidar_filter: Procedures for loading in lidar data and filtering to remove roads from point cloud, along with creating DTMs for hydro enforcement procedures
+  - code/2_stream_mapping: Procedures for converting lidar point clouds to DEMs and creating stream vectors